AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 SSH keys and proxy jumping makes life way easier.
 For example, logging on to Triton from your Linux workstation or from kosh/lyta.

-For PuTTY (Windows) SSH keys generation, please consult section "Using public keys for SSH authentication" at [#]_
+For PuTTY (Windows) SSH keys generation, please consult section "Using public keys for SSH authentication" at [#putty-sshkeys]_

 On Linux/Mac: generate a key on the client machine